Setting up wind turbines with the help of eagles

 Target of twenty birds

 The operations to capture the birds are carried out by two field technicians and last about one week on average.
 "Because we know the eagles and their territory, we also know the areas where we are most likely to find them," explains Arlettaz.
 Two to three traps with cameras placed close by are set up in the area to be monitored in order to observe the movement of the eagles.
 This is also done by telescope.
 Between November 2018 and January 2019, Arlettaz's team equipped thirteen eagles in Valais with GPS tags.
 "Our goal is to tag twenty," he announced.
-The operations will restart in November 2019.
-"There are sixty-eight nesting pairs of eagles in the canton at the moment.
+"There are sixty-eight nesting pairs of eagles in the canton.
 What we're most interested in is the eagles' flight distance from the ground depending on different topographical features.
 We're looking in particular at their approach distance to mountain passes and ridges, locations which power companies looking to set up turbines are especially interested in.
-Once we've managed to tag all the eagles in the canton, this autumn we'll start focusing on the Nufenen region, where there are already four wind turbines.
-This will enable us to measure how the birds negotiate certain obstacles and the risk of collision in both good and foggy conditions.
+We have managed to tag all the eagles in the canton, and now we are focusing on the Nufenen region, where there are already four wind turbines.
+This enable us to measure how the birds negotiate certain obstacles and the risk of collision in both good and foggy conditions.
 You need a lot of patience for these operations.
 Once, we went eleven days without seeing a single eagle!" says Anna Sandor, one of the project's field technicians.

 Like a 3D map